For more information and to provide comments and feedback on the Why Waste? strategies, please visit our new Get Involved London website.

 London's landfill site is located in the south end of the city, at 3502 Manning Drive.
 The landfill opened in 1977 and is expected to reach capacity in 2025, based on the current amount of waste being received.

 To plan for the future, the City of London has started the development of a long-term Residual Waste Disposal Strategy.
-The Strategy involves the development of a long-term plan to manage residual waste and involves completion of an Individual Environmental Assessment (EA) as prescribed by the Ministry of the Environment and Climate Change (MOECC).
-The Individual EA requires approval by the Minister of the Environment and Climate Change and Cabinet.
+The Strategy involves the development of a long-term plan to manage residual waste and involves completion of an Individual Environmental Assessment (EA) as prescribed by the Ministry of the Environment, Conservation and Parks (MECP).
+The Individual EA requires approval by the Minister of the Environment, Conservation and Parks and Cabinet.

 It is proposed the Why Waste?
 Residual Waste Disposal Strategy will: